 • Looking ahead to the Government’s refreshed Tax Work Programme and Budget 2026 predictions in an election year

-Alex Kingston, Partner, Deloitte
+Alex Kingston, Partner, and Rachel Hale, Tax Manager, Deloitte

 10:30